 Many governments and organisations have sophisticated and detailed regulations and management procedures in relation to Projects.
 The PACS Standards are not intended to replace or supersede these regulations or procedures.
 They are intended to recommend anti-corruption measures which can be incorporated into the relevant regulations or procedures in relation to Projects.

 Users of PACS should adapt the recommended PACS measures to their local requirements, taking into account their local laws and procedures.

 PACS is not a guarantee against corruption.
 However, the use of PACS will:

 Independent verification that the PACS Standards are being effectively implemented on a project is built into PACS due to the independent monitoring and audit requirements contained in PACS Standards 11 and 12.

 If a further level of verification is required, then compliance with the PACS Standards can in addition be independently certified by a reputable third party certifier.
 The PACS Standards have been written in a manner which facilitates their certification as the certifier can verify that each provision of each PACS Standard is being properly implemented.
-Certification that the Project Owner has effective procedures in place in order to meet the PAC Standards in relation to the project (as required in PS 1) can be undertaken prior to project commencement.
-This will give some comfort to potential project participants (such as funders and contractors) that the project will be managed with integrity.
+Certification that the Project Owner has effective procedures in place in relation to the project which meet the PAC Standards (as required in PS 1) can be undertaken prior to project commencement.
+This will give some comfort to potential project participants (such as funders, contractors, consultants and suppliers) that the project will be managed with integrity.
 The certification can then be renewed annually as the project progresses.

 An experienced international certification industry already provides certification in relation to ISO management standards (such as ISO 37001 (anti-bribery management), ISO 9001 (quality management), ISO 14001 (environmental management) and ISO 45001 (safety management)).
 These certifiers could be used to certify a project to the PACS Standards.